AssadMehmood/BackendNodeJS/day5/MongooseExpress.md

 - For each of the http method calls, use the models to respond to user request.

 Consider the following Example for creating a blog, and manipulate blog posts in database based on user request.
+- Create a seperate file and name it say: BlogPost.js inside **models** folder

 - Blog Model
 ```js
 const mongoose = require('mongoose');